GTFO (video game): Pre-release

 GTFO received a warm reception at The Game Awards 2017.
-A year later, it received an accolade as the Best Cooperative Game at E3 2018 from the website DualShockers.
 Other sites such as Rock Paper Shotgun and Gamereactor praised it for its horror, atmosphere and gameplay, both considering it among the best games of E3 2018, and considering the game horrifying from their gameplay previews.

 The game was nominated in "The Best Game You Suck At" category at the 2020 and 2022 Steam Awards.